 What age should I adopt a kitten?

 Kittens are generally ready to leave their mum and go to their new home around 10-12 weeks of age.

 When should my cat be spayed/neutered?

 This really depends on your vet’s personal preference.
 However, kittens can be desexed as young as 8 weeks of age.
-They should definitely have been desexed prior to six months as some kittens can already reproduce at this young age.
+They should definitely have been desexed before six months as some kittens can already reproduce at this young age.